AuroraAmissa/ProjectUnison/site/content/pages/3-characters.md

 > #### Note: Settings without Alignment
 >
-> Alignment, due to its nature of treating ethics and morals as a physical and objective force in the world is not approprate for all campaigns and all settings.
+> Alignment treats ethics and morals as a objective and physical force in the world.
+This is not approprate for all campaignns and all settings.
 >
-> For more information on alternatives, see the [Optional Rules](./7-optional_rules.html#replacing-alignment) chapter.
+> For more information on alternatives, see the [Optional Rules](./4a-optional_rules.html#replacing-alignment) chapter.

 ### Skills